Dbarnes02/readit/README.md

 # readit
-Final PHP project inspired by Reddit primarily using AJAX
+Final PHP project inspired by Reddit using AJAX